 - Who can you turn to when your counterfeit products become defective?
 Traders who sell fake goods do not usually respect your guarantee rights.

-10 ECC-Net tips on how you can avoid buying fake products on the internet
+Tips on how to avoid buying fake products

 To help consumers avoid falling into this trap and to help mark the launch of its report, ECC-Net has put together some tips on how to spot counterfeits online: